imazen/reunion/readme.md

 ## Importing

 All files for an account are pulled into memory and merged.
 Duplicate transactions in the same source file will be considered 'not duplicate'.
-If 2 source files overlap, and within that overlap, do not contain the same transactions, errors will be logged (unless disabled for that parse definition).

 Results will be sorted by date, and split/written to multiple files (monthly, quarterly, or yearly depending on config)